Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 minimally invasive approach means:

-The surgeon chooses a path with a small incision and minimal tissue trauma to implant the artificial hip joint.
-In doing so:
+with a small incision and minimal tissue trauma, to implant the artificial hip joint.
+In this process:

 - the soft tissue is treated gently